ahmadexp/PTPBox/README.md

-You may use, study, modify, and redistribute PTPBox for noncommercial purposes, subject to the license terms. **Any commercial use requires prior, express written approval from Ahmad Byagowi.** Ahmad Byagowi reserves all commercial rights exclusively; an approved third-party use is only a limited exception within the scope of its written agreement.
+You may use, study, modify, and redistribute PTPBox for noncommercial purposes, subject to the license terms. **Any commercial use requires prior, express written approval from Ahmad Byagowi.** The author reserves all commercial rights exclusively; an approved third-party use is only a limited exception within the scope of its written agreement.

-This is a noncommercial source-available license, not an OSI-approved open-source license.
-The change applies to versions distributed with the new license and does not revoke rights already received for an earlier version under MIT.

 © 2026 Ahmad Byagowi.
 All rights reserved except as stated in the license.